College of Education and Professional Studies

 Susana Y. Flores, PhD, multicultural education

-Denise Shaw, PhD, curriculum and instruction
+Denise Shaw, PhD, curriculum and instruction, alternative pathways to teaching manager

 Frank Foster, MEd, field supervisor